Machine Learning Force Fields: Introduction

 To perform MD simulations, typically, the Newtonian equations of motion are integrated numerically, which requires knowledge of the forces acting on individual atoms at each time step of the simulation\cite{karplus2002molecular}.
 In principle, the most accurate way to obtain these forces is by solving the Schr\"odinger equation (SE), which describes the physical laws underlying most chemical phenomena and processes\cite{dirac1929quantum}.
-Unfortunately, a solution in closed form is only possible for very small systems.
+Unfortunately, an analytic solution is only possible for two-body systems such as the hydrogen atom.
 For larger chemical structures, the SE can only be solved approximately.
 However, even with approximations, an accurate numerical solution is a computationally demanding task.
-For example, the CCSD(T) method, which is widely regarded as the ``gold standard'' of chemistry (as its predictions compare well with experimental results)\cite{gordon2005theory}, scales as $\propto N^7$ with system size $N$.
-Because of this, it is unfeasible to calculate the forces for many different configurations of large chemical systems, which is required for running MD simulations, with accurate methods.
+For example, the CCSD(T) method (coupled cluster with singles, doubles and perturbative triples), which is widely regarded as the ``gold standard'' of chemistry (as its predictions compare well with experimental results)\cite{gordon2005theory}, scales $\propto N^7$ with the number of atoms $N$. \footnote{Strictly speaking, the true scaling of the CCSD(T) method is $\mathcal{O}(n^7)$, where $n$ is the number of basis functions used for the wave function ansatz.
+Depending on the desired accuracy and which atoms are present (more precisely, how many electrons are in their shells), $n$ can vary greatly.
+However, the number of atoms is usually a good proxy.} Because of this, it is unfeasible to calculate the forces for many different configurations of large chemical systems, which is required for running MD simulations, with accurate methods.
 Instead, simple empirical functions are commonly used to model the relevant interactions.
 From these so-called force fields (FFs), atomic forces can be readily derived analytically.